CanonicalLtd/microstack/DEMO.md

 - 16GB or more of RAM
 - ~ 100G of free hard disk space
 - A quad core or better cpu
-- Cirtualization extensions enabled on the cpu
+- Virtualization extensions enabled on the cpu
 - Ubuntu 16.04 or higher.

 Example machines: